zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### messages.commands.destroy `String` *(default: "Delete")*

-Defines the text of "Delete" button that deletes a data row.
+Defines the text of the "Delete" button that deletes a data row.

 #### Example